chkware/chkware.github.io/docs/quick-start.md

 ---
 We just fetched a live API.
 You can use `chk http` as your scriptable http client like this :rocket::star2:.

+Going further you can customize different parameters for `request` block, [see here](/examples/http-examples), and write testcases [see here](/examples/testcase-examples).

-Going further, you should save these `.chk` files in git repo, so that you can run it later, from anywhere where **chkware** is installed.
+Based on your workflow, you should save these `.chk` files in git repository.
+So that you can re-run it later, from anywhere where **chkware** is installed.
 Cheers.

 :wink::tada::confetti_ball: